rockneurotiko/ex_gram/guides/sending-messages.md

 ### Reply keyboards

-This are the keyboards that pop up at the botton of the screen.
-You can create them also with the DSL.
+These are the keyboards that pop up at the bottom of the screen.
+You can also create them with the DSL.

 ```elixir
 keyboard :reply do